santosh-narvekar/EXCEL-HOTEL-REVENUE-DASHBOARD/README.md

 need to overbook same month resort reservation during July-August.

 # Project Need & Goal:
-A Business Analyst is digging into the data, and came up with some interesting insights and recommendations He wants to share with the leadership team.
+A Business Analyst at Maven Hotel Group is digging into the data, and came up with some interesting insights and recommendations He wants to share with the leadership team.
 The problem is that all he has is a bunch of PivotTables in a workbook, and he is concerned that his presentation will fall flat.
-So being a Data Visualization Specialist and being a colleague at Maven Hotel Group, we want to help him design a dashboard to communicate his insights clearly.
+So being a Data Visualization Specialist and being a colleague of him, we want to help him design a dashboard to communicate his insights clearly.

 # Dashboard Screenshot: